MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-set-up-vm.md

 1. Use a network protocol analyzer application, such as *Wireshark*, to record a sample PCAP file for a few minutes.
 For example, connect a laptop to a port where you've configured traffic monitoring.

 1. Check that *Unicast packets* are present in the recording traffic.
-Unicast traffic is traffic sent from address to another address.<!-- from ONE address to another OR from address to address - Make the same change in the original doc MT-->
+Unicast traffic is traffic sent from address to another address.

     If most of the traffic is ARP messages, your traffic mirroring configuration isn't correct.